ianarawjo/ChainForge/README.md

 ChainForge comes with a number of example evaluation flows to give you a sense of what's possible, including 188 example flows generated from benchmarks in OpenAI evals.

 **This is an open alpha of Chainforge.** Functionality is powerful but limited.
 We currently support OpenAI models GPT3.5 and GPT4, HuggingFace models on the Inference API, Anthropic's Claude, Google PaLM2, and [Dalai](https://github.com/cocktailpeanut/dalai)-hosted models Alpaca and Llama.
 You can change the exact model and individual model settings.
 Visualization nodes support numeric and boolean evaluation metrics.
-Try it and let us know what you'd like to see in the future! :)
+Try it and let us know what you think! :)

 ChainForge is built on [ReactFlow](https://reactflow.dev) and [Flask](https://flask.palletsprojects.com/en/2.3.x/).